Pigeon Forge Police Department

 The Pigeon Forge Police Department, sometimes referred to as "PFPD", is the primary law enforcement organization serving Pigeon Forge, Tennessee in the United States.

 According to its website, "applying technology to law enforcement has been a primary goal of the Pigeon Forge Police Department, second only to the application of the community policing philosophy."
 In addition to the department's publicized application of technology, the police department has specialized units and organization, which is notable considering the city of Pigeon Forge only has approximately 5,000 residents.
 The department is notable among police departments in Tennessee for having a Tactical Response Unit, a type of SWAT rescue team that is typically found in police departments of larger cities.
 The police run Citizen Police Academy is noteworthy.

-The Chief of Police was Jack H. Baldwin.
-Chief Baldwin has announced his retirement effective February 2, 2018 after 42 years in office.
+Jack H. Baldwin, a former chief of police announced his retirement effective February 2, 2018 after 42 years in office.
 He was replaced by Richard Catlett.

 Growth of Pigeon Forge

-Colonel Samuel Wear, a Revolutionary War veteran who fought at the Battle of Kings Mountain, helped establish a military post at Walden's Creek around 1781, which is currently a historical site in Pigeon Forge.
+Colonel Samuel Wear, a Revolutionary War veteran who fought at the Battle of Kings Mountain, helped establish a military post at Walden's Creek around 1781, which is a historical site in Pigeon Forge.
 By 1907, the unincorporated village only had a population of 154.
 The village was not incorporated into a town until 1961.
-Compared to 30 years ago when there were only two stoplights on Highway 441, the main city street, the Parkway, as it is now called, has six lanes of traffic and multiple stoplights.
+Compared to 30 years ago when there were only two stoplights on Highway 441, the Parkway which is the main city street, has six lanes of traffic and many stoplights.
 The growth of the city coincides with the establishment of the Dollywood theme park, named after singer Dolly Parton in 1981.
-This and other attractions results in the city having 11 million tourists a year.
-This growth has resulted in the Pigeon Forge Police Department having a large force compared to the resident population as well as the establishment of several specialized departments within the police department.
+It and other attractions in the city draw 11 million tourists a year.
+That has resulted in the Pigeon Forge Police Department having a large force compared to the resident population as well as the establishment of several specialized departments within the police department.

 Personnel

-The Pigeon Forge Police Department has 70 employees.
-1 chief, 1 captain, 1 training officer, 2 school resource officers, 1 fleet and communications supervisor, 4 lieutenants, 3 sergeants, 6 corporals, 11 communications officers, 3 records clerks and 5 detectives.
-The Patrol Division is assigned 38 officers.
-The Traffic Division has 8 officers and The K-9 Division has 3 officers.
-Of which, 4 are lieutenants, 3 are sergeants and 6 are corporals.
+The Pigeon Forge Police Department has 93 employees. a chief, two captains, two training officer, four school resource officers, two fleet supervisors and a communications supervisor, four lieutenants, five sergeants, six corporals, 13 communications officers, four records clerks and six detectives.
+The patrol division is assigned 38 officers.
+The traffic division has eight officers and the K9 division has three officers.
+Four officers are lieutenants, three are sergeants and six are corporals.